xfce-mirror/orage/README.md

 From source code repository:

     % cd orage
+    # to install into the default directory
     % meson setup build
+    # or to install into a custom directory
+    % meson setup build --prefix=<installation-directory>
     % meson compile -C build
     % meson install -C build